 "We have not determined the cause of the fire.
 However, our specialist fire investigations are working to determine."

-Hawke's Bay police said officers were also investigating, but were unable to provide an update on Monday morning.
+Hawke's Bay police said officers were also investigating.